 - 1/2 of a large (17.5 oz) Panettone, cut into 1” square pieces

 - 1/2 cup melted unsalted butter

 - 1/4 tsp kosher salt

 - Place Panettone pieces in a single layer on a baking sheet and place in oven for about 10 minutes, and remove when lightly toasted.
 Place in 2 quart greased casserole dish.

 - Drizzle toasted Panettone pieces with melted butter.

-- In a bowl, mix together eggs, milk, sugar, and salt (this is the custard).
+- In a bowl, mix together eggs, milk, sugar, vanilla, and salt (this is the custard).
 Pour over Panettone.
 Push pieces down into the custard mixture.
 Let stand about 30 minutes for the pieces to absorb.

 - Cover dish and place in oven and bake about 45 minutes, or until the center is set.

 - I don’t usually make a sauce for this because there will be a little custard on the bottom, so scoop all the way to the bottom when you serve!